 One might assume that setting managed-config-flag in RA messages forces IPv6 hosts to use DHCPv6.
 Wrong, the two flags are just a polite suggestion.

 Can you enforce the use of DHCPv6 in case you want to track end-user IPv6 addresses for security/accountability reasons?
-Sure you can (there’s a workaround for every problem) – if you don’t advertise on-link prefixes in router advertisement messages, the hosts cannot auto-generate IPv6 addresses and are forced to use DHCPv6, or stay forever isolated from the beauties of IPv6-only Internet.
+Sure you can (there’s a workaround for every networking challenge caused by bad design or misguided expectations) – if you don’t advertise on-link prefixes in router advertisement messages, the hosts cannot auto-generate IPv6 addresses and are forced to use DHCPv6, or stay forever isolated from the beauties of IPv6-only Internet.

-You have to configure IPv6 prefix on the LAN interface and disable its propagation with the ipv6 nd prefix no-advertise interface configuration command – DHCPv6 server does not create host routes toward its clients.
+To do that on Cisco IOS, configure IPv6 prefix on the LAN interface and disable its propagation with the ipv6 nd prefix no-advertise interface configuration command.
+You need the IPv6 prefix configured on the LAN interface because Cisco IOS DHCPv6 server does not create host routes toward its clients and thus cannot reach the directly-attached hosts without an explicitly configured IPv6 prefix.

 interface FastEthernet0/0.100 description Host Access LAN (VLAN 100) encapsulation dot1Q 100 ipv6 address FEC0:1:2300:1::1/64 ipv6 nd prefix FEC0:1:2300:1::/64 no-advertise ipv6 nd managed-config-flag ipv6 nd router-preference High ipv6 dhcp server VLAN_100

-Many more IPv6 access network hints are described in my new Building Large IPv6 Access Networks webinar (and you get access to the recording of the Building IPv6 Service Provider Core webinar when you register).
+Many more IPv6 access network hints are described in the Building Large IPv6 Service Provider Networks webinar.